Criobe/documentation/docs/user-guide/data-preparation/1-single-stage-segmentation.md

 At the end of this guide, you will have:

 - A CVAT project with labeled coral images
-- High-quality polyline annotations for 16 coral genera
+- High-quality polygon annotations for 16 coral genera (CVAT polygons → FiftyOne polylines)
 - A FiftyOne dataset ready for YOLO or MMSeg training
 - Understanding of semi-automatic annotation workflows